Duchess of York recovering after breast cancer operation

 The spokesman said she was "receiving the best medical care and... is now recuperating with her family".

-She underwent the procedure earlier this week at King Edward VII hospital, a private clinic in central London which has previously treated the late Queen Elizabeth II and other senior royals.
+She underwent the procedure earlier this week at King Edward VII hospital, a private clinic in central London which previously treated the late Queen Elizabeth II and other senior royals.

 The duchess is said to have returned home to Windsor this weekend, where she is now recovering.

-In her new podcast called Tea Talk released on Monday, the duchess is expected to discuss her diagnosis.
+In her new podcast called Tea Talk released on Monday, the duchess is expected to discuss her diagnosis in a pre-recorded interview.

 In a statement, her spokesman expressed the duchess's "immense gratitude to all the medical staff who have supported her in recent days".